openstack-infra/system-config/doc/source/gerrit.rst

 GitHub Integration
 ==================

-Gerrit replicate to GitHub by pushing to a standard Git remote.
+Gerrit replicates to GitHub by pushing to a standard Git remote.
 The GitHub projects are configured to allow only the Gerrit user to push.

 Pull requests can not be disabled for a project in Github, so instead